 Improving Rail in Rural Communities

 The Federal Railroad Administration (FRA) is committed to improving rail safety and service in communities across the country.
-There are several programs that target rural communities for rail infrastructure investment and improvement.
+Several FRA programs target rural communities (this term includes grantees in designated rural areas and federally recognized Indian Tribes) for rail infrastructure investment and improvement, particularly those authorized by the Bipartisan Infrastructure Law of 2021.
 FRA's efforts in rural communities complement the U.S. Department of Transportation's (DOT) Rural Opportunities to Use Transportation for Economic Success (ROUTES) program.
-ROUTES was initiated by DOT to improve rural transportation infrastructure, across all modes, and meet our nation’s priority transportation goals of safety and economic competitiveness.
+DOT initiated ROUTES to improve rural transportation infrastructure, across all modes, and meet our nation’s priority transportation goals of safety and economic competitiveness.

 Recent Initiatives Benefiting Rural Communities